 Magnetic fields are created when an appliance is switched on.
 That is, it directly relates to a current being drawn.
-It is for this reason that I always recommend people to unplug cords from power points when they are not in use.
+This is why I always recommend clients turn off any appliance that is not in use at the wall.

 Magnetic fields arise from the motion of the electrical charge (WHO, 2012) and this is especially the case in alternating current (AC) as the electricity changes direction frequently.

 Common sources of ELF magnetic fields include power lines, household wiring, electric blankets, ovens, fridges, waterbeds, lighting, alarm clocks, mobile phone chargers, electric heating, electric hot water systems, and so on.